-Uniform requirements for cadets when firing the L81A2 CTR or L98A2 GP rifle are as required by the appropriate range and training publications and competition rules and regulations.
-Oueries should be referred to CCRS.
+Uniform requirements for cadets when firing the L81A2 CTR or L98A2/A3 GP rifle are as required by the appropriate range and training publications and competition rules and regulations.
+Queries should be referred to CCRS.

 203 In TR, MR including Any Rifle and F Class, any suitable jacket/coat may be worn, provided it gives no support to the forearm.
 Flexible padding may be attached to protect the shoulder, upper sling arm and elbows.
 A device may be fitted to the upper sleeve to prevent the sling slipping down the arm or rotating about the upper arm.
 The pen pocket flap on the combat jacket may be used for this purpose.
 Internal or external elbow pads may be worn.
-Adjustable straps or similar for making a coat so tight as to give undue support to the body are not permitted.